Primal-dual splitting methods for phase-field surfactant model with moving contact lines: Numerical experiments

-The influence of surfactant concentration on contact angle is further demonstrated in Fig.~\ref{fig:DiffPipsiAngle}.
-We investigate the dependence of the contact angle on the temperature-dependent surfactant diffusion rate $\mathrm{Pi}$ (with fixed inverse adsorption rate $\mathrm{Ex}=1$).
-It can be seen that the contact angle for the hydrophobic/hydrophilic droplet increases/decreases with decreasing $\mathrm{Pi}$ with same amount of surfactants (i.e., fixed $\psi_0$).
+The influence of different surfactant concentrations $\psi_0$ and the temperature-dependent surfactant diffusion rate $\mathrm{Pi}$ (with fixed inverse adsorption rate $\mathrm{Ex}=1$) on contact angle is further demonstrated in Fig.~\ref{fig:DiffPipsiAngle}.
+It can be seen that the change in the equilibrium contact angle is more pronounced as the surfactant concentration increases (with fixed $\mathrm{Pi}$).
+Meanwhile, the equilibrium contact angle for the hydrophobic/hydrophilic droplet increases/decreases with decreasing $\mathrm{Pi}$ with same amount of surfactants (i.e., fixed $\psi_0$).
 Given that the surfactant can adhere more tightly to the droplet interface with weaker diffusion (i.e., smaller $\mathrm{Pi}$), this result indicates that it is the distribution of surfactants concentrated along the droplet interface, rather than the overall concentration, controls the degree in which the contact angle changes.
 Since the surfactant distribution is determined by the competition of diffusion and adsorption, we expect that the contact angle also depends on the inverse adsorption rate $\mathrm{Ex}$ \cite{Wang2022PFSMCLModel}.